Truveta Mapper: A Zero-shot Ontology Alignment Framework: Truveta Mapper (TM): Proposed approach for OM

 \subsection{Zero-shot Predictions}

-TM is a multi-task model with the capability to translate between multiple ontologies from the input source class labels/synonyms to target SmartIDs.
-For the inference, we have performed zero-shot predictions from the source ontology classes to target ontology SmartIDs.

-One of the main advantages of our proposed TM is that given an input term with a specified task identifier, it is able to predict the best possible match from the target ontology with $O(log(n))$ complexity, where $n$ corresponds to the size of target ontology.
-As such, without even considering the confidence score of the prediction into account, TM offers high accuracy with much less inference time as compared to the existing methods.
-For confidence scoring, typically, two techniques of greedy and beam search are used.
-However, to make the TM predictions more robust and improve model precision, we leverage semantic similarity using embeddings of source terms and predicted target candidates.
-As such, the output is generated in two steps: (i) Prediction step: Given a source term, the model predicts the potential candidate in the target ontology graph, and (ii) Validation step: The embeddings are generated for the target candidate using the same model and the similarity score is obtained between the source term and predicted target term embeddings (Figure \ref{fig: pred}).
-Scores are generated across all the source and predicted class/node labels and synonyms, where the synonyms are also augmented by singularizing the terms in the descriptions.
+TM is a multi-task model with the capability to translate between multiple ontologies from the input source class labels/synonyms to target hierarchical-IDs.
+Thus, given a source term, the model predicts the potential candidate in the target ontology graph.
+For confidence scoring, two approaches have been adopted here: (i) Greedy search score: Scores are generated based on greedy search with softmax probabilities using temperature scaling.
+This is a naive way to compute the confidence directly from the model prediction. (ii) Using embeddings: This is a sophisticated method proposed to make the TM predictions more robust and improve model precision, by leveraging semantic similarity using embeddings of source terms and predicted target candidates.
+Using the same model, the embeddings are generated for the target candidate and the similarity score is obtained between the source term and predicted target term embeddings.
+(Figure \ref{fig: pred}).
+Scores are generated across the source and predicted class labels and synonyms, all of which are also augmented by singularization.
 The maximum generated score is considered as the similarity score.
-The source and the target candidates are considered valid mapping pairs if their similarity score exceeds a particular selected threshold.
 As such, the proposed model takes advantage of both graph search and semantic matching.

-If exact match output is available, we combine it with the model predictions using the maximum similarity score.
-This is done since the operation can be performed in a constant time, and embedding similarity will also generate a similar maximum score.
-More specifically, the exact match logic is defined as the following: Given a source ontology class $o_1 \in \mathbf{O_1}$, and a target ontology $\mathbf{O_2}$, if any of the synonyms or label of $o_1$ class matches with the synonym/label of $o_2 \in \mathbf{O_2}$, then $o_1$ and $o_2$ are considered as an exact match.
-Mathematically, score $S$ is calculated as:
+Mathematically, similarity score $S$ is given as: